 The CPC measures the actual price that you pay for each click on your ads.
 For example, some industries and keywords cost more than others, so it’s important to do your research prior to setting up your PPC campaign, so you get an idea of what to expect to pay per click.

 According to 2019 Wordstream data, the global average Cost Per Click is $2.69 for search and $0.63 for display advertising.

 The CTR measures the number of users that click on your ads.
-Set a goal to have a higher CTR than industry standard.
-CTR ensures that the message and the journey for your prospects from your ads to the landing page is optimized.
+Set a goal to have a higher CTR than the industry standard.
+CTR ensures that the message and the journey for your prospects from your ads to the landing page are optimized.

 The quality score KPI was created by Google to know the quality and relevance of your ad content. ‘’Quality Score is an estimate of the quality of your ads, keywords, and landing pages.
 Higher quality ads can lead to lower prices and better ad positions.’’ – Google Ads.

 To improve your quality score, make your ads more relevant to the keyword that you are bidding on, make your landing page better by using a clear message that aligns with your ad copy, and work on improving your ads CTA.